Ddystopia/rfcs/text/0000-forget-marker-trait.md

 pub unsafe auto trait Forget { }
 ```

-Unsafe code authors can rely on the fact that memory borrowed by `!Forget` types are not reused or invalidated until the drop (just like `Pin`'s [drop guarantee], but with indirection).
+Unsafe code authors can rely on the fact that memory borrowed by `!Forget` types is not reused or invalidated until the drop (just like `Pin`'s [drop guarantee], but with indirection).
 Note that for `T: 'static` we don't have to run the destructor to fulfill this guarantee, as `'static` borrows can be assumed to be valid indefinitely (like with [`Pin::static_ref`]).

 [`Pin::static_ref`]: https://doc.rust-lang.org/std/pin/struct.Pin.html#method.static_ref